 Make sure the disposal doesn’t clog.
 You can just simply let the sink fill in with water and then unplug the sink plug to let the water wash down with pressure so that the clogging doesn’t happen.
 Frequent clogging can create many hurdles and will eventually damage the garbage disposal’s durability.

 Clean the garbage disposal regularly

 It goes without saying that keeping the disposal clean is an important and key factor for its lifespan.
-It can easily be cleaned by using liquid soap or the dishwashing product that has soap in it.
+It can easily be cleaned by using liquid soap or a dishwashing product that has soap in it.
 You can do it once a week after grinding in order to get rid of grease and clogs.

 If your disposal stinks you can deal with it by using fragrant or deodorizing soaps.
-Although it’s pretty easy to do it yourself, you should take professional’s help every couple of years to get a deep cleaning.
+Although it’s pretty easy to do it yourself, you should take a professional’s help every couple of years to get a deep cleaning.

 There are simple alternatives as well.
 You can use baking soda, soap mix, vinegar, borax or citrus peels, etc. The use of strong chemicals is not advised.

 If you know that you are not going to use the garbage disposal for some time, then it is better to clean it after you stop using it for that particular time.
 It will keep the garbage disposal fresh and prevent it from stinking or clogging.